Lifting representations of finite reductive groups I: Semisimple conjugacy classes: Stable conjugacy classes of maximal -tori

 Suppose that $G$ is $k$-quasisplit.
-Then $G$ contains a maximal $k$-torus $T_0$ that contains a maximal $k$-split torus.
+Then $G$ contains a maximal $k$-torus $T_0$ that is the centralizer of a maximal $k$-split torus.
 Applying the above paragraph to the case of $S=T_0$, we obtain an injection $\abmap{\TTst(G,k)}{H^1(k,W(G,T_0))}$, and this map is a surjection from~\cite{raghunathan:tori}*{Thm.~1.1}.
 (Although this surjectivity result is stated only for semisimple groups, it is easily extended to the reductive case.)